 Tourism Marketing mix applied for inclusive spiritual tourists in pakistan and australia

-Canadian University of Dubai, United Arab Emirates
+• Canadian University of Dubai, United Arab Emirates Canadian University of Dubai, United Arab Emirates

-Professor at Central Queensland University, Australia
+• Professor at Central Queensland University, Australia Professor at Central Queensland University, Australia

 Abstract